 Congratulations, you’ve made the short list of candidates for your dream job.
 Now all you have to do is pass the final test: How do I walk into the room and convince the decision makers that I’m their best choice?

 This is the question on the mind of anyone, everywhere, who’s ever competed for a job.
 Unfortunately, it’s exactly the wrong question to ask.
 We know because we advise corporate boards, executives, and CEOs — from middle-market firms to the Fortune 500 — to help them make their most critical hiring decisions.
 We’re in those rooms all the time.
 More importantly, we’re in the heads of the people who make the decisions.
-Job seekers, here’s the surprising thing to understand before you walk into the room: They’re as anxious about the hiring process as you are.
+Job seekers, here’s one of the surprising interview tips to understand before you walk into the room: They’re as anxious about the hiring process as you are.
 Maybe even more so.

 Looking for an inspiring way to start your day?
 Sign up for Morning Motivation!